CAPiedade/Virus-Assembly/README.md

 # Virus-Assembly

-Python Code designed to calculate the interactions and SASA of a Virus Complex.
+Python2.7 Code designed to calculate the interactions and SASA of a Virus Complex.
 NOT FINISHED!

 #### Use